endulum/groves/README.md

 - Wrap textareas with word counters
 - Pin posts and replies - keep a section of the Posts comm subroute to display full content of posts
 - "Bookmark" or "go to last unread" posts on global and personal feed
+- Allow frozen posts to be found (in comm and activity search), but also have a checkbox to exclude frozen

 ### Remaining issues

 - When changing pages of the `Paginator`, `ReadMore` does not render fade + link
+- Don't render "Be the first to reply!" or "Be the first to post!" on readonly content
+- Some toasts are missing icons
+- Accomodate post pinning and unpinning in action search
+- MDWrapper bullet lists are missing margin